jwong12/MyTasks/README.md

+# Instructions

-Docker images are to be run on Linux.
+Docker images are to be run in Linux.

+Port number is 8080.

 ```
 npm i nodemon